CesiumGS/cesium/Documentation/CustomShaderGuide/README.md

 `(vsInput|fsInput).metadata.temperatureFahrenheit` will be a `float` with a range of `[32.0, 212.0]`.

-### Note about Unicode property IDs for 3D Tiles 1.0 point clouds
+### Note about Unicode property IDs for .pnts per-point properties

-When using the Point Cloud (`.pnts`) format in `ModelExperimental`, the batch table is transcoded as property attributes.
+When using the Point Cloud (`.pnts`) format in `ModelExperimental`, per-point properties are transcoded as property attributes.
 Since GLSL only supports alphanumeric identifiers (not starting with a number or the reserved prefix `gl_`), property IDs are modified as follows: